Skip to main content

 Frequently Asked Questions

-Effective weekly review questions include: What were my biggest wins this week?
-What challenges did I face?
-What did I learn?
+Beyond the GTD checklist, effective weekly review questions include: What were my biggest wins this week?
+What challenges did I face and what did I learn?
+Am I making progress on my goals?
 What am I grateful for?
-What will I do differently next week?
 What are my top 3 priorities for next week?
-Our tool guides you through all these prompts and more to ensure a comprehensive reflection.
+What would make next week a 10/10?
+Our tool includes 40+ guided reflection prompts across wins, challenges, gratitude, and planning.

 Related Tools